-It was getting late, and with disappointment and frustration, there were still no whales or surfers in sight.
-I did however, have a great time capturing all the beauty and wildlife that make these coves home.
-There were seagulls, pelicans, and seals soaking up the sun everywhere you looked.
+My day was coming to an end during my visit to La Jolla Cove San Diego.
+My primary goal was to see whales and watch a few surfers.
+But at this time there were still no whales or surfers in sight.
+The waves are a little rough today, so I did assume there may be no surfing today.
+I did however, have a great time capturing all the beauty and wildlife.
+There is an abundance of seagulls, pelicans, and seals soaking up the sun everywhere you look.

-Take a preview of what my day at the office consisted of below.
+Take a preview of my day at the office!
 Enjoy!

-The park here in La Jolla Cove area is beautiful and peaceful to enjoy a quiet afternoon or a lunchtime break.
+There are several viewing points to take the perfect photo!
+The La Jolla Cove area is beautiful and peaceful to enjoy a quiet afternoon or a lunchtime break.

 More gorgeous scenic captions here.